gjstirling/CV/README.md

 **Whistler Blackcomb, Canada**                                      (11/2016 to 04/2021) Full-time Seasonal
 Role: Freestyle Development Program Coach and Staff Trainer
+  - Lead training sessions for staff on etiquette and best practices.
+This ensured guests received a safe and enjoyable experience.
-  - Worked in a team delivering a season long development program
+  - Worked in a team which delivered a season long development program for local children, communicating regularly with parents about progress, setting SMART         goals and being adaptable to variable weather conditions.
-  - Organised/lead training for new/inexperianced staff members
-  - Lead optional training sessions to encourage professional devleopment for staff

 **Thredbo Resort, Australia**                                       (06/2019 to 10/2019) Full-time Seasonal
 Role: Moguls Coach/Instructor
   - Contributing team member to a successful season long schools program

-**Various Summer Seasonal Retail Roles, Canada**                    (04/2017 to 10/2018) Full-time Seasonal
+**Whistler Sports Rentals, Canada**                    (04/2017 to 10/2018) Full-time Seasonal
-Role: Shop Assistant
+Role: Rental Assistant
+  - Worked effectively in a high pace work environment, keeping on top of bookings etc.
+  - Guided customers on routes suiting their experience level and provided clear information on how to use their equipment

 **Muircot Farmshop, Scotland**                                      (07/2016 to 11/2016) Full-time
 Role: Service Staff

 **Niseko Base Snowsports, Japan**                                   (11/2015 to 03/2016) Full-time Seasonal
-Role: Adults Instructor
+Role: Snowsports Instructor
-  - Brought return business through referrals
-  - Provided Flexibility with ability to teach both Ski and Snowboard to a high level
+  - Received recognition for dedication to develop professionally by regularly attending optional staff training sessions.
+This lead to achieving higher             certifications and promotion over the season.
+  - Used my skills in communication effectively to teach groups of varying abilities to facilitate a fun learning experience.

 **Gnomes Alpine Sports, New Zealand**                               (06/2015 to 10/2016) Full-time Seasonal
 Role: Ski Boot Fitter